gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 If you'd like to have a permanent link to your Gradio demo on the internet, use Hugging Face Spaces.
 [Hugging Face Spaces](http://huggingface.co/spaces/) provides the infrastructure to permanently host your machine learning model for free!

 After you have [created a free Hugging Face account](https://huggingface.co/join), you have three methods to deploy your Gradio app to Hugging Face Spaces:
-1. From terminal: run `gradio --deploy` in your app directory.
+1. From terminal: run `gradio deploy` in your app directory.
 The CLI will gather some basic metadata and then launch your app.
 (Use `gr.deploy()` from a python script or notebook instead.)
 Whenever you update your app, just run this command again.
 2. From your browser: Drag and drop a folder containing your Gradio model and all related files [here](https://huggingface.co/new-space).
 3. Connect Spaces with your Git repository and Spaces will pull the Gradio app from there.
 See [this guide how to host on Hugging Face Spaces](https://huggingface.co/blog/gradio-spaces) for more information.